Sosman1992/Reverse_Engineering_Week-3_Lab_report/README.md

 ## Executive Summary

 First of all Basic Static Analysis technique was conducted on the file sample named `Lab03-1.exe` which enabled in providing me initial information and clues about the sample.
 For Basic Static Analysis Steps followed was that I first of all uploaded the file Lab03.exe to Google's virusTotal.com, then went on to run the `strings` program on the sample to help me find clues as well as signatures if any that is associated with it, Moreover used PEid utility software to determine if the file `Lab03-1.exe` was packed and/or obfuscated, also opened the file in dependency walker and lastly used Resource hacker to ascertain whether the file lab-03.exe has hidden resources which may in addition get executed once the file Lab03-1.exe is launched.
+After performing the Basic static analysis which needs to be perfomed first, I then headed over to `hybrid-analysis.com` sandbox environment and uploaded the file `Lab03-1.exe`

 ## Indicators of Compromise

-**Compilation Date (presumed):** DEC 2010
+**Compilation Date (presumed):**  JAN 2008

-**MD5 Hash (EXE):** bb7425b82141a1c0f7d60e5106676bb1
+**MD5 Hash (EXE):** d537acb8f56a1ce206bc35cf8ff959c0

-**SHA-1 Hash (EXE):**  9dce39ac1bd36d877fdb0025ee88fdaff0627cdb
+**SHA-1 Hash (EXE):**  0bb491f62b77df737801b9ab0fd14fa12d43d254

-**SHA-256 Hash (EXE):**  58898bd42c5bd3bf9b1389f0eee5b39cd59180e8370eb9ea838a0b327bd6fe47
+**SHA-256 Hash (EXE):** eb84360ca4e33b8bb60df47ab5ce962501ef3420bc7aab90655fd507d2ffcedd

-**MD5 Hash (DLL):** 290934c61de9176ad682ffdd65f0a669

-**SHA-1 Hash (DLL):**  a4b35de71ca20fe776dc72d12fb2886736f43c22

-**SHA-256 Hash (DLL):** f50e42c8dfaab649bde0398867e930b86c2a599e8db83b8260393082268f2dba

-**File to look for:** `C:\windows\system32\kerne132.dll`
+**File to look for:** vmx32to64.exe

+**URL:** www.practicalmalwareanalysis.com

-**File type:** Win32 DLL
+**File type:**  Win32 EXE

 ## Mitigations